 ⬇️ Table of Contents

-Fun idea, the next time you decide to make tomato sauce, go check out one of your local farmer's markets.
-Connecting with "where" our food comes from is just plain fun and we get a special sense of pride knowing we're supporting our local farmers.
+Connecting with our local food is special, and we get a special sense of pride knowing we're supporting our local farmers.

 45 Types Of Tomatoes | A-to-Z | Defined | Photos